Cleaning Checklist to Keep your Home Looking Good

 Last year, Bridget & I shared a cleaning confession.
-We each hired people to come clean our homes every other week in order to give us more time to get blog work done.
+We each hired people to come to clean our homes every other week in order to give us more time to get blog work done.
 But now that I left my corporate job and I’m blogging (more details on that news here), it was time to say goodbye to our cleaning lady.
 Tears may have been shed because there is nothing like walking into a sparkly clean home after a long day of work.
 Sigh.

 Because I’m home a hell of a lot more now, it’s really not that hard for me to find some time to sneak in some cleaning in between working.
 And I can’t help but get a little antsy when things aren’t looking clean and tidy.
 Remember this post about how I maintain a clean home…yeah, sometimes I’m a little too Type-A for my own liking.

 However, while I knew I could do the cleaning myself, the problem was that I couldn’t really remember when I was cleaning each spot in our home.

 Since I wasn’t dedicating an entire chunk of time to clean the whole house, and instead was doing a little here and there, I kept losing track of what was already done.
 Did I wash the sheets 2 weeks ago, or was that last Thursday?
 Have those shelves been dusted recently?
 Did I change the furnace filter at all this winter?!

 I decided to create a cleaning checklist to keep myself sane.
 And let me tell you, it has worked like magic to keep me on task and my house in tip-top shape.
 Let’s take a little looksie at my super convenient cleaning checklist…

 I broke the checklist into 3 sections: weekly, monthly, and 3-6 months.
 For the 3-6 month tasks, I made a little line so I can fill in the date when the task is completed.
 Now I’m hoping I won’t go a year without washing our shower curtain liner.
 Yuck (& true story btw).